Roles in a foreign business

 You have to use this form to apply for a d-number, and the form must be attached to the form Coordinated register notification.
 Additionally, you must include an originally certified copy of a valid identification document containing a photo, full name, date of birth, gender, expiration date, and citizenship.
 You will find an overview of who can confirm the identification documents in the application form for d-number.
 The requirement for the copy of the identification document to be originally certified in order to get a d-number, makes it necessary to submit the application by post.

-A Norwegian registered foreign business is to have a general manager, contact person or business manager.
+A Norwegian registered foreign business is to have a general manager or business manager.
 The business is not obliged to have a general manager, but if the business in Norway has a general manager, you must report this.

-The confirmation should be made by the foreign business.
-If a business has been reported as the Norwegian representative and the contact person is employed by the representative, the representative may confirm the connection between the contact person and the foreign business.
+If a company is reported as the Norwegian representative, and the reported contact person is employed with the representative, the representative can confirm the contact person’s connection to the foreign company.

 Foreign businesses without permanent business address/establishment in Norway, which fall under VAT regulations, must notify a Norwegian representative.
 This does not apply for businesses residing in an EEA state with which Norway has an agreement for the exchange of information and mutual assistance with the collection of VAT claims.
 In addition, there is an exception for enterprises domiciled in Great Britain.
 Other foreign businesses without permanent business address in Norway, can voluntarily report a Norwegian representative.